thunchanokbow/Real-time-data-in-Power-BI/sections/02-Create-A-Workspace.md

 5. Open your **Power BI Desktop** > **Publish** the dashborad to the workspaces.
 ![0](/images/1-Work.png)

+For more information to create workspaces on Power BI Service.
+[Here](https://learn.microsoft.com/en-us/power-bi/collaborate-share/service-create-the-new-workspaces)

 # Give users access to a workspace
 Now, imagine you have a finished report.
 You need **to share those contents with your co-workers who doesn't have a Power BI Pro and Premium account** to keep the report up to date.
 What's the best way to do it?
 Here is my advice.<br>